 1. Physical Examination and immunizations, including yearly flu shot

 3. Criminal Background Check and Drug Screen ($66/year)

 4. Transportation to off-campus rotation sites (TBD but all sites are currently within a 30 minute radius of campus)

-5. Additional uniform items (khaki or black pants and shorts; appropriate dress clothes for indoor sports events)
+5. Uniform items (MSAT polo shirts, khaki or black pants and shorts; appropriate dress clothes for indoor sports events)

 6. Cost associated with taking the Board of Certification Exam (in spring of 2nd year)